 He has worked throughout most of Southeast Asia and even Papua New Guinea.
 Currently, he devotes his time, beauty, and talent in the fields of Communications and Media and acts as consultant on Online & Offline Marketing on the side.
 He is a self-taught Online Presence Strategist and espouses the use of Google Map Maker throughout the island of Mindanao.

-Born more than 45 summers ago in what was then known as Dadiangas, and exposed to the harsh commentaries and viewpoints that his beloved hometown has received from media reports all throughout the years, he has vowed to come up with stories and articles which will show the real picture and more positive portraiture of what is known as SOCCSKSARGEN’S Premier Business and Commercial Hub.
+Born many summers ago in what was then known as Dadiangas, and exposed to the harsh commentaries and viewpoints that his beloved hometown has received from media reports all throughout the years, he has vowed to come up with stories and articles which will show the real picture and more positive portraiture of what is known as SOCCSKSARGEN’S Premier Business and Commercial Hub.